nojhan/clutchlog/README.md

-When the `NDEBUG` preprocessor variable is set (e.g. in `Release` build), clutchlog will do its best to allow the compiler to optimize out any calls for log levels which are under or equal to `progress`.
+When the `NDEBUG` preprocessor variable is set (e.g. in `Release` build), clutchlog will do its best to allow the compiler to optimize out any calls for log levels that are under or equal to `progress`.

 You can change this behavior at compile time by setting the `CLUTCHLOG_DEFAULT_DEPTH_BUILT_NODEBUG` preprocessor variable